 That is, of course, a question for each of us to determine, but it is my contention that the disproportionate obsession over the horizontal has thrown way out of balance our individual and communal existence, and consequently, our personal experience and wellbeing (as well as social and environmental equivalents).
 I’m not the first to suggest this and it isn’t rocket science.
 I’ve placed here on this blog numerous explanations of this phenomenon from a wide range of experts on the subject, as well as their encouraging suggestions for resolution.

 “I don’t have time for wisdom or deeper meaning because I’m locked into the horizontal game of life and it demands too much,” or any similar me-against-the-world, take-all-I-can, slash-and-burn rationale is missing basic contextual discernment.
-I certainly understand, experience and empathize with the personal dynamics of living at a time in history when the pace and number of horizontal interactions and associated demands we have to juggle (and sometimes defend from) are often overwhelming.
-These can lead to dangerous depletion, physically, emotionally, mentally and spiritually.
-Which is exactly why attending to the vertical perspectives of life in their simplest forms through daily rituals, contemplation, conversation and practice is so essential.
+I certainly understand, experience, and empathize with the personal dynamics of living at a time in history when the pace and number of horizontal interactions and associated demands we have to juggle (and sometimes defend from) are often overwhelming.
+These can lead to dangerous depletion, physically, emotionally, mentally, and spiritually.
+This is exactly why attending to the vertical perspectives of life in their simplest forms through daily rituals, contemplation, conversation, and practice is so essential.
 Even if we prioritize these for only a portion of each day, the difference they make can be enormous.